ahuigo/ahuigo.github.io/post/db/gorm-crud.md

     //// SELECT * FROM users; (users2)

 ### Count
-Get how many records for a model
+Return how many records for a model

     err := db.Where("name = ?", "jinzhu").Or("name = ?", "jinzhu 2").Find(&users).Count(&count)
     //// SELECT * from USERS WHERE name = 'jinzhu' OR name = 'jinzhu 2'; (users)